Eyes from Heaven

 “Lily!
 Are you up yet?”

-My mom walked into the room, her eggplant color pantsuit complimenting her shoulder length brown hair and light makeup.
-I tried shoving the box back into the drawer and in my hurry my fingers got caught in the hinge.
+As my mom walked into the room I tried shoving the box back into the drawer and in my hurry my fingers got caught in the hinge.
 I pursed my lips, trying to conceal the throbbing sensation.

 Why did she feel the need to question everything?

-She reached over and hugged me.
+“I didn’t think so,” she said, reaching over to hug me.
 “Don’t forget to wear some mascara.
 Our eyes are the windows to our soul.”

 I remained quiet, waiting for her to leave the room.

-“There’s orange juice and bagels on the table,” mom said, rinsing her coffee muff.
-I watched her eyeing my outfit.
-The smile on her face meant she approved.
+My mom was rinsing her coffee mug when I walked into the kitchen.
+“There’s orange juice and bagels on the table,” she said, eyeing my outfit.
+Somehow I sensed that the smile on her face meant she approved.

 She kissed my forehead before heading out the door.
-“Oh, and for the sake of both of our reputation in town please try to be a bit outgoing and make new friends,” she added with a smile.
+“Oh, and for the sake of my career’s reputation in town please try to be a bit outgoing and make new friends,” she added with a smile.

-I crossed the intersection in front of the school.
+As I crossed the intersection in front of the school, my steps faltered.
 Meadowcreek High appeared ready to engulf me.
 I had no choice but to endure what the next two years held for me.

 “May I help you?” a soft voice asked.

 “This way please.”
-She smiled and began to walk down the hall.
+She smiled as she began to walk down the hall.
 “I’m the librarian, Mrs. Sanders.”

-“Hello.”
+“Hello,” I said softly, trying not to stare at passing students.
 I felt like a stone wall that had been carved through, my past divulged to all.
-After all, I was the new girl and knew the other students would seize upon the interest of discovering the reason of my move to Meadowcreek.
+I had to relinquish in the mere fact that their scrutiny of me was merely a curiosity on their behalf.
+After all, I was the new girl and knew they would seize upon the interest of discovering the reason of my move to Meadowcreek.
+A reason I was not ready to reveal

-We walked down a long hallway.
-Mrs. Sanders stopped in front of a door labeled Counseling Office.
+We walked down a long hallway stopping in front of a door labeled Counseling Office.
+Mrs. Cash’s door was locked and I hesitated, looking over to Mrs. Sanders for some reaction.